 Figure 8 shows hydrographs of the well and piezometers with open intervals near the detonation level.
-Rising water levels in the lower piezometer MV-1LPZ stabilized in 2011 and have begun to slightly decline.
-On August 5, 2008, Desert Research Institute ran a temperature log, collected a bailed sample, and measured the depth of the lower piezometer MV-2LPZ to investigate the cause of rapid water level declines and recoveries at this location.
-Sediment was found 75 ft above the top of the screened interval.
-In the summer of 2009, the MV-2LPZ was further developed, lowering the sediment fill to the top of the screen.
-The transducer was not functioning in MV-2LPZ from September to November of 2009 and from June to the end of August 2010.
-Head levels that were steadily declining in MV-2LPZ (at a decreasing rate) during 2011 into 2012 dropped approximately 10 ft when the MV-2 well was sampled, and the downward trend has reversed to a recovering trend.
-The head levels in the MV-2 well continue to decline at a rate of about 5 ft per year.
-The removal of sediment from MV-2LPZ may not have completely solved the erratic head changes in this piezometer.
-The proximity of the MV-2 piezometer screened interval to the northwestern bounding graben fault is the likely cause of its erratic water levels.
+Water levels in the lower piezometer MV-1LPZ were rising after installation until they stabilized in 2011 and have been slightly declining since 2011.
+To investigate the cause of rapid water level declines and recoveries at the MV-2LPZ location, the Desert Research Institute ran a temperature log, collected a bailed sample, and measured the depth of the lower piezometer (MV-2LPZ) on August 5, 2008.
+It was determined that sediment had filled the lower piezometer MV-2LPZ to a depth 75 ft above the top of the screened interval.
+Additional development of this piezometer in the summer of 2009 lowered the sediment fill to the top of the screened interval.
+Head levels in MV-2LPZ appeared to recover in 2010 from the development, then steadily declined (at a decreasing rate) through 2011 and into 2012, when the head level dropped approximately 10 ft after well MV-2 was sampled.
+After this sampling event, the head levels in the lower piezometer MV-2LPZ recovered and have reverted to a decreasing trend.
+Sediment removal may not have completely solved the erratic head changes in this piezometer.
+The proximity of the lower piezometer MV-2LPZ screened interval to the northwestern bounding graben fault is the likely cause of its erratic water levels.
+Gaps in the transducer data from the lower piezometer MV-2LPZ are the result of failures in the transducer.
+The head levels in the MV-2 well continue to decline at a rate of approximately 5 ft per year.
 It is expected that heads southeast of this fault (within the graben) are higher than heads to the northwest, outside the graben.